Named things in Haskell

 ( For the sake of simplicity, lets imagine we have a function:

-bench :: Benchmark -> IO Double
+bench :: Benchmark -> IO Double)

 The Named Data

-data Named a = Named String a
+data Named a = Named String aand one needed instance:

 instance Show (Named a)